 Read more at ProPublica

-Posted by Ann Diener on May 4, 2017, With 2522 Reads Filed under Government & Politics.
+Posted by Ann Diener on May 4, 2017, With 2572 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.